ACRRM/curriculum-docusaurus/docs/fellowship-assessment/assessment-modalities.md

 ![](picture1.png)

 ## Case Based Discussion

 ### Introduction

-Case Based Discussion (CBD) is an assessment of clinical reasoning and application of knowledge in a clinical context.
-The candidate is required to demonstrate evidence of their clinical knowledge and how they apply that knowledge by appropriately assessing patients, formulating differential diagnoses, ordering relevant investigations and applying appropriate management plans.
+Case Based Discussion (CBD) is an assessment of clinical reasoning and application of knowledge b﻿ased in the registrar's real life clinical context.
+The candidate is required to demonstrate evidence of their clinical knowledge and how they apply that knowledge by demonstrating appropriate patient assessment, formulating differential diagnoses, ordering relevant investigations and applying appropriate management plans with partnership with the patient.

 CBD is one of the summative assessment requirements for CGT (Core Generalist Training) and for AST in Palliative Care.

-CBD is designed to be undertaken in a health care facility providing continued care.
-The case notes must contain evidence that the candidate is the doctor primarily responsible for patient care.
+The case notes submitted for CBD assessment must be copies of the unedited original notes and contain clear evidence that the registrar is the doctor primarily responsible for patient care during the time period covered by the notes.

-Candidates may also complete CBD as a formative assessment.
+Registrars may also complete CBD as a formative assessment.
 The format of this assessment remains consistent for both formative and summative assessment.

-### Requirements
+### Requirements and responsibilities

 CBD assesses a total of six (6) cases.
 To pass the CBD assessment overall, candidates will need to achieve ‘at expected standard’ in five (5) of the six (6) cases.

 All three (3) sessions are conducted irrespective of the outcome of each individual session.
 Results of individual session are not advised.
-The overall results are ratified by the Board of Examiners once all three CBD sessions are completed.
-Candidates who do not obtain a ‘pass’ grade will be required to enrol and complete the assessment process again.
+The overall results are ratified by the Board of Examiners once all three (3) CBD sessions are completed.
+Candidates who do not obtain a ‘pass’ grade will be required to re-enrol, submit 12 new cases and complete the assessment again.

 ***Core Generalist Training***

 Candidates must submit twelve (12) cases at CBD enrolment covering a minimum of **six** (6) of the areas listed below.

 No more than three (3) cases can be from a single area.

 Two (2) **mental health** cases must be included in the submission to ensure that at least one (1) case is suitable for the assessment.

 * Aboriginal and Torres Strait Islander Health
 * Addictive Behaviours